SwissDataScienceCenter/ckeditor5/docs/framework/guides/localization.md

 msgstr "Alinear a la izquierda"
 ```

-To build the localized editor follow the steps from [building the editor using a specific language guide](https://ckeditor.com/docs/ckeditor5/18.0.0/features/ui-language.html#building-the-editor-using-a-specific-language).
+To build the localized editor follow the steps from {@link features/ui-language building the editor using a specific language guide}.

 ### Known limitations